Least action visualized

-Those conditions imply that along the true worldline the starting velocity is 2 m/s, and the object climbs to a height of 1 meter.
+Those conditions imply that along the true trajectory the starting velocity is 2 m/s, and the object climbs to a height of 1 meter.

-Graphlet 2 shows how the worldline is varied, generating a class of trial worldlines.
-The startpoint and endpoint are fixed, in between the wordline is varied.
-The set of all possible variations of the worldline is much larger than this particular class of course, but for the purpose of this demonstration this simplest case is sufficient.
+Graphlet 2 shows how the trajectory is varied, generating a class of trial trajectories.
+(In this graphlet, and in the subsequent graphlets, you can slide to other values by dragging the circle with the mouse.)
+The startpoint and endpoint are fixed, in between the trajectory is varied.
+The set of all possible variations of the trajectory is much larger than this particular class of course, but for the purpose of this demonstration this simplest case is sufficient.

-With this way of varying the worldline I need just a factor pv which stands for 'variational parameter'.
-Now each worldline is a function of two variables: 't' and 'pv'
+With the trajectory being varied in the way presented in graphlet 2 we need just a factor pv which stands for 'variational parameter'.
+Now each trajectory is a function of two variables: 't' and 'pv'

-In the graphlet, use the slider to see the range of trial worldlines.
+In the graphlet, use the slider to see the range of trial trajectories.

-As you can see, when variational parameter pv is zero expression (5) simplifies to expression (4).
+As you can see, when the variational parameter pv is zero expression (2.2) simplifies to expression (2.1).